mtr online is an advanced version of the typical traceroute (or

-Ping and a traditional traceroute and will ping each hop in the network path.
+ping and a traditional traceroute and will ping each hop in the network path.
 It is a very effective way of discovering packet loss on particular hops in the path when troubleshooting connectivity problems.

 ICMP echo replies from the destination node.
 It is possible to have

 UDP by specifying

-mtr watches for ICMP port unreachable packets (type 3, code 3) from the destination.
+-u on the command line.
+When UDP mode is utilized, mtr watches for ICMP port unreachable packets (type 3, code 3) from the destination.

 mtr can be installed under Ubuntu linux by installing the MTR package.
 A simple